Portrait of Randel Porter seated at his desk in his office

 Insight arrives — but too late to change the response.

-For a deeper look at why reactions persist despite understanding, see → Why Insight Isn't Enough
+For a deeper look → Why Insight Isn't Enough

 Abstract geometric artwork with overlapping shapes in muted brown, black, lavender, and beige tones, framed with a white border.